Special Olympics Washington: Unified Robotics

 Special Olympics Unified Robotics™ is a student-designed and implemented robotics program open to students with and without intellectual disabilities, as well as students with a variety of learning and behavior challenges.
 Unified Robotics includes an equal number of participants as robotics team partners to train, strategize and compete.

 Unified Robotics is the first of its kind and brings the world of STEM and the sport of robotics to more high school students interested in STEM – including many students who are often excluded from extracurricular activities.
 Team partners work one-on-one with athletes (i.e. students with intellectual disabilities) to build robots using LEGO® MINDSTORMS® Kits.
-Small teams create their own robot including designing, building, and programming the robot.
-At the final tournament-style competition, each team presents their robot and its features and competes in a new game created each year.
+Small teams create their own robot including designing, building, and programming the robot, to compete in a sumo-style game at the annual championship.

 Learn More: unifiedrobotics.org

 This year we had three teams from our school consisting of a 5 athletes and 4 partners!

 Interested in starting a UR team at your location?
 We can help!

 In the 2019-2020 season, we were awarded the Foster Award, the first of its kind.
 The award celebrates effort put in by a school's teams to further the message of Unified Robotics, and to create a cultural norm.
 We were also given the opportunity to be the UR ambassadors, involving spreading the word about UR to other teams and schools.